The Family from One End Street

 The Family from One End Street is a realistic English children's novel, written and illustrated by Eve Garnett and published by Frederick Muller in 1937.
 It is "a classic story of life in a big, happy family." set in a small Sussex town in the south east of England.
 It was regarded as innovative and groundbreaking for its portrayal of a working-class family at a time when children's books were dominated by stories about middle-class children.

 In 1938, Garnett won the second annual Carnegie Medal awarded by the Library Association for The Family from One End Street, recognising the best children's book by a British subject for the previous year.
 On the 70th anniversary of the Medal it was named one of the top ten winning works of the previous seventy years, selected by a panel from a public ballot to propose the all-time favourite.

+By the 1960s, some critics viewed the novel as patronizing toward the working class.
+Author Rosemary Manning captured this sentiment in 1966, describing the book as merely a "perfunctory glance from outside."

 It is regarded as a classic, and remains in print, most recently reissued as a Puffin Classic in 2014.

 There were two sequels, Further Adventures of the Family from One End Street published in 1956 and Holiday at the Dew Drop Inn published in 1962 and subtitled "A One End Street story" in the United States.

 Collectively, the three novels are referred to as the "One End Street" series.